-- Cotton T-shirts with messages about freedom plus a GNU reference.
+- Messages about freedom plus a GNU reference.
 They can be serious or funny.
 E.g.:

 - Front: (large text) I am a hacker. (smaller bullet points) I solve interesting problems so you don't have to.
 I respect the freedom of my users.
 I defend that freedom with Copyleft.
 I run GNU/Linux.
 Back: Free Software Foundation logo Mtraceur 22:44, 16 April 2012 (EDT)

 - It's free software and it gives you freedom!

 - Che Stallman from openclipart -- Jcubic 03:38, 28 March 2013 (EDT)

 - My computer is running software which respects me.

 - Call me $WHATEVER, but my computer obeys me.

 - Freedom is an important thing.
 Because of that I use GNU.

 - No, I won't use that privative software.

 - Dynamic Duo: the GNU and the Penguin in flight t-shirt